MicrosoftDocs/sql-docs/docs/reporting-services/report-design/filter-group-and-sort-data-report-builder-and-ssrs.md

 #### Sort by a different value

-You might want to sort the rows in a data region by a value other than the field value.
+You can sort the rows in a data region by a value other than the field value.
 For example, suppose that the field **Size** contains text values that correspond to small, medium, large, and extra large.
 By default, the sort expression for a row group based on **Size** is also called `[Size]`.
 To have more control over your sorted data, you can add a field to the dataset query that defines the sort order that you want.

 Alternatively, you can define a dataset that includes only the sizes and a value that specifies the order that you want.
 You can change the sort expression to use the Lookup function for the sort order value.